-Dean Kamen has been named winner of AIMBE’s STEM Educational Award for his leadership of the incredibly impactful and widely-recognized FIRST robotics competition, which has included biomedical engineering challenges in its year-to-year competitions.
-Overall, this collaboration has served to make role models of engineers for hundreds of ￼thousands of U.S. children of all ages, as they compete with their robotic designs and learn about biomedical and other STEM research and teamwork in the process.
+For leadership of the incredibly impactful and widely-recognized FIRST robotics competition, which has included biomedical engineering challenges in its year-to-year competitions.
+This collaboration has served to make role models of engineers for hundreds of thousands of U.S. children of all ages, as they compete with their robotic designs and learn about biomedical and other STEM research and teamwork in the process.

-The AIMBE STEM Award for Excellence in STEM Education was inspired from President Barack Obama’s Educate to Innovate Iniative to move American students from the middle to the top of the pack in science and math achievement over the next decade.
-The campaign called upon not only of the Federal Government, but also leading companies, foundations, non-profits, and science and engineering societies.
+The AIMBE Excellence in STEM Education Award was inspired from President Barack Obama’s Educate to Innovate Initiative to move American students from the middle to the top of the pack in science and math achievement.
+The campaign called upon not only the Federal Government, but also leading companies, foundations, non-profits, and science and engineering societies.